A spell, item or other thing that reduces or eliminates Random Encounters

 - "Read Ahead" ability from the Oracle job in Final Fantasy V (GBA) cuts random encounters by half.
 There's also a glitch which can eliminate encounters.

-- In Final Fantasy VI, the Ward Bangle cuts down encounters and the Molulu's Charm eliminates them.
+- In Final Fantasy VI, the Charm Bangle cuts down encounters and the Moogle's Charm eliminates them.

 - One of the materias in Final Fantasy VII reduces encounters at a greater rate depending on its level.

 - Diablos' "Encounter Half" and "Encounter None" abilities in Final Fantasy VIII.